dawn-gpu/tintd-bundler/README.md

 XCode installed and its command line tools

-Further you must have [cmake installed](https://cmake.org/download/) and either in your path or at it's standard place of `/Applications/CMake.app`
+Further you must have [cmake installed](https://cmake.org/download/) and either in your path or at its standard place of `/Applications/CMake.app`

 And you must have `node.js` installed, at least version 18.
 I recommend using [nvm](https://github.com/nvm-sh/nvm) to install it